-Forward

-The Purpose of this document is to give guidance procurement and related issues to be considered by the Employer in preparing the tender documents.
+Forward The Purpose of this document is to give guidance on procurement and related issues to be considered by the Employer in preparing the tender documents.
 The issues will vary depending on the procurement strategy and contract type adopted by the Employer.
+The guidance is primarily focussed on the long forms of public works contract - PW-CF1 - PW-CF5 inclusive.